Sign In Register

 Healthcare Facilities25

-Holland has an average annual temperature of 44°F (7°C).
+Holland has a cool climate with an average annual temperature of 44°F (7°C).
 Winters average 14°F in January while summers reach 72°F in July.
-Annual precipitation is 28.6 inches.
-The area enjoys 276 sunny days per year.
+The area gets 276 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 28.6 inches (drier than the 38-inch national average).
+The area receives 39.6 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,767 feet.

 Temperature